aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 Here is the command to run it:

-    aws --profile PROFILE_NAME cloudformation create-stack --stack-name setup-account-stack --template-body file://setup-account.yaml --parameters ParameterKey=emailAddress,ParameterValue=[ENTER EMAIL ADDRESS HERE]
+    aws cloudformation create-stack --stack-name setup-account-stack --template-body file://setup-account.yaml --parameters ParameterKey=emailAddress,ParameterValue=[ENTER EMAIL ADDRESS HERE]

-**N.B.:** Be sure to double check the email address is correct!
+Note: Be sure to double check the email address is correct!

-The `--profile` argument should be the profile associated with the account, and the emailAddress parameter is the email address to which notification messages related to budgeting and account spending will be sent.
+The emailAddress parameter is the email address to which notification messages related to budgeting and account spending will be sent.

 After running the aws cloudformation command, you can monitor the installation process by logging into your AWS account and navigating to the [CloudFormation console](https://console.aws.amazon.com/cloudformation).
 Make sure you are in the region you chose in your profile (Region is selected in the top right corner).